dynamox-s-a/developer-challenges/README.md

    - Make sure ports 3000, 3001, and 5432 are available
    - To check running containers: `docker ps`
    - To stop the PostgreSQL container: `docker stop postgres`

+Well, this is the last commit before sending my PR for review.
+Although I know that many things in the project could have been improved, I am satisfied with the final result.
+I had never had experience using Nest, Prisma, and Docker before, so it was super challenging and I learned a lot during this journey.

+I believe there are many improvements that could have been made to the project, both on the Front End and the Back End.
+Unfortunately, I didn’t have time to deploy the application, something I would have loved to do, but I ended up focusing on other aspects.
+I hope you have a good experience reviewing this project.